Neahtid/neahtid.github.io/p_our-company.md

 <section class="company-2">
 	<div class="container">
 		<div class="row">
 			<p>Neahtid is a Hardware and Software Research and Development company, provinding technology solutions for Home Automation, Remote Electrical Charging, among other Hardware and Software solutions.
-Our company is composed of trained professionals (Electronic, Electrical and Software Engineering).
-We not only work with the latest technology, we also create it.</p>
+Our company is composed of trained professionals (Electronic, Electrical and Software Engineering, Designers and Managers).
+We not only work with the latest technology, we build it.</p>
-			<p>Neahtid offers solutions to businesses seeking to provide their customers and guests with easy, quick and efficient solutions.</p>
-			<p>Our experience cover from Progressive Web Applications, Payment integrations, expirienced Python and Javascript/Typescript programming, Data/charts science analysis.</p>
 		</div>
 	</div>
 </section>